IM2Neuroing/REDCap2SQLite/README.md

 ### Docker Environment Setup

-1. Ensure Docker is installed on your system.
-You can verify this by running `docker --version` in your terminal.
+1. Ensure Docker and Docker-compose are installed on your system.
+You can verify this by running `docker --version` and `docker-compose --version`  in your terminal.
 2. Clone this repository to your local machine.
 3. Navigate to the root directory of the cloned repository.
 4. Define the Data Model and Mapping to Target Data Model as described in the "Data Model Definition" and "Mapping to Target Data Model" sections below.